General Santos

-General Santos, officially the City of General Santos (Note: Dakbayan sa Heneral Santos; Dakbanwa sang Heneral Santos; Maguindanao: Ingud nu Heneral Santos; Blaan: Banwe Dadiangas; Tboli: Benwu Dadiangas; Filipino: Lungsod ng Heneral Santos) and abbreviated as GenSan, is a highly urbanized city in the region of Soccsksargen, Philippines.
-According to the 2024 census, it has a population of 722,059 people making it the most populous city in Soccsksargen Region.
+General Santos, officially the City of General Santos (Note: Dakbayan sa Heneral Santos; Dakbanwa sang Heneral Santos; Maguindanao: Ingud nu Heneral Santos; Blaan: Banwe Dadiangas; Tboli: Benwu Dadiangas; Filipino: Lungsod ng Heneral Santos) and abbreviated as GenSan, is a highly urbanized city in the Soccsksargen region of the Philippines.
+It has a population of 722,059 people according to the 2024 census, making it the most populous city in Soccsksargen Region.

-It is located on the island of Mindanao, it is the southernmost and 13th-most populous city in the Philippines.
-It is the regional center for commerce and industry of the Soccsksargen region, and it is also the only coastal as well as the largest city in the province of South Cotabato wherein it is geographically situated and grouped under the province by the Philippine Statistics Authority but administered independently of it.
+It is located on the island of Mindanao, and is the southernmost and 13th-most populous city in the Philippines.
+It is the regional center for commerce and industry in the Soccsksargen region.
+It is the largest and the only coastal city in the province of South Cotabato wherein it is geographically situated and grouped under the province by the Philippine Statistics Authority but administered independently of it.

+General Santos was severely affected by the 2026 Mindanao earthquake.

 Etymology

-The city was named after Gen. Paulino Santos, a former Commanding General of the Philippine Army and the settlement's leading pioneer.
+The city was named after General Paulino Santos, a commanding general of the Philippine Army and the settlement's leading pioneer.